-Routine screenings, limited to:

-- One non-fasting total blood cholesterol test every year - Chlamydial infection - Prostate Specific Antigen (PSA) test every year for men starting at age 40 - Cervical cancer screening (pap smear)-every year for women starting at age 18.
-Note: If you see another physician for your pap smear, the office visit will be covered. - Routine mammogram -every year for women starting at age 35 - Osteoporosis screening every year starting at age 60 - Colorectal cancer screening, including - Fecal occult blood test every year starting at age 40 - Sigmoidoscopy every five years starting at age 50 - Colonoscopy every ten years starting at age 50

-Note: Lab tests and X-rays are covered under Lab, X-ray and other diagnostic tests, Section 5 (a).

-PPO: 15% of Plan allowance

-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You Pay Lab, X-ray and other diagnostic tests Tests, such as: PPO: 15% of Plan allowance Blood tests Note: If your physician uses the Lab Card Program of LabOne to • Urinalysis test your specimen, you will pay nothing for the lab test.
+Non-routine pap tests Non-PPO: 25% of the Plan allowance and any difference between Pathology our allowance and the billed amount • X-rays Note: If your PPO provider uses a non-PPO lab or radiologist, we Non-routine mammograms will pay non-PPO benefits for any lab and X-ray charges.
+CAT Scans/MRI Scans/ PET Scans • Ultrasound Electrocardiogram and EEG Sonograms • Hearing test (when medically necessary) Preventive care, adult A routine physical exam - one per person each calendar year PPO: \$20 copayment (No deductible), \$30 copayment for specialist care (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Routine screenings, limited to: PPO: 15% of Plan allowance One non-fasting total blood cholesterol test-every year Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Chlamydial infection • Prostate Specific Antigen (PSA) test every year for men starting at age 40 • Cervical cancer screening (pap smear) every year for women starting at age 18.
+Note: If you see another physician for your pap smear, the office visit will be covered. • Routine mammogram every year for women starting at age 35 • Osteoporosis screening every year starting at age 60 Colorectal Cancer Screening, including • Fecal occult blood test every year starting at age 40 Sigmoidoscopy, screening - every five years starting at age 50 • Colonoscopy every 10 years starting at age 50 Note: Lab tests and X-rays are covered under Lab, X-ray and other diagnostic tests, Section 5(a).
+Routine immunizations endorsed by the Centers for PPO: 15% of Plan allowance Disease Control and Prevention (CDC), limited to:Influenza and pneumonia vaccines- every year Non-PPO: 25% of Plan allowance and any differencebetween our allowance and the billed amount

-Immunizations, limited to:

-- Influenza and pneumonia vaccine every year - Hepatitis (types A and B) for members with increased risk or family history - Tetanus-diphtheria (Td) booster-once every 10 years
+Preventive care, adult - continued on next page